University Seminar Course (UNIV 1016)

 - If you haven’t already done so, you must accept your Offer of Admission first.

-- Students will be able to register for this course on their own when course registration opens on June 6, 2022.
+- Students will be able to register for this course on their own when course registration opens.
 For more information on how to register for courses, please click here.